kelwSagashi/4-Bit-ALU-Hex-Display-Tinkercad/README.md

-# Cpp 4 Bit ALU Hex Display Tinkercad
+# 4 Bit ALU Hex Display Tinkercad

 This project works with the representation of a low level machine in 1 bit.
 The levels of organization of the computer system are presented from the electronic and digital logic to the user.